drewf24/world-airbnb/writeup/writeup.md

 ### Part II: Availability and Property Listing

+Next in our data analysis, we explore how the listing is presented on the Airbnb platform might influence the price.
+These the variables that releavant in how the listing is presented include variables like name, room\_type, minimum\_nights and calculated\_host\_listings\_count.
+These are variables that might inform consumer choices and be indicative of the number of available days of a listing.

 In part II, the following research question will be examined: How does the way in which a property is listed (type of room, for example) influence the availability of a listing?

 ### Understanding Availability

-To start, a bootstrap distribution was constructed for the median availability of Airbnbs in NYC.
+To start, a bootstrap distribution and 95% bootstrap confidence interval was constructed for the median number of available days of an Airbnb in NYC.
 This will help to better understand the range of available number of days (out of 365) and the market demand.

-Constructing a bootstrap distribution for the median number of available days of Airbnbs in NYC:

-Creating a 95% bootstrap confidence interval for the median number of available days of an Airbnb in NYC:

     ## # A tibble: 1 x 2
     ##   `2.5%` `97.5%`
     ##    <dbl>   <dbl>
     ## 1     42      57

-Creating a visualization of the bootstrap distribution for median price:
+We are 95% confident that the median number of available days of Airbnbs in New York City is between 42 and 57 days.
+This information will help us understand availability in the Airbnb market as we go about attempting to draw comparisions.
+A visualization of the bootstrap distribution and 95% confidence interval for median availability is shown below:

 ![](writeup_files/figure-gfm/visualize_avail365-1.png)<!-- -->

-Thus, we are 95% confident that the median number of available days of Airbnbs in New York City is between 42 and 57 days.
-This information will help us understand availability in the Airbnb market as we go about attempting to draw comparisions.

 ### Descriptions and Desires: What makes an Airbnb appealing?